Inspector Gadget: Penny

 Penny is Gadget's intelligent niece and the one who really stops Dr. Claw's evil schemes.
 She uses many high-tech devices to help her secretly solve the cases and stop the bad guys such as a computer book, a video watch, a laptop, and a holographic tablet.
 However, her meddling often leads to her getting kidnapped by the villains, which leaves Brain to rescue her.
-She is 10 in the original series, 12 in Gadget and the Gadgetinis, 16 in Inspector Gadget's Biggest Caper Ever, and 14 (later turning 15) in the 2015 series.
+She is 10 in the original series, 12 in Gadget & the Gadgetinis, 16 in Inspector Gadget's Biggest Caper Ever, and 14 (later turning 15) in the 2015 series.
 Penny loves her uncle more than anything, which is why she is always ready to help him behind his back, but on a few occasions she gets annoyed by his stupidity.
 In Inspector Gadget's Biggest Caper Ever, she is notably more selfish, and unlike any other version, she doesn't try to help her uncle at all.
-In the 2015 series, she has become an agent in training, is more physically active than in previous versions, and she has a crush on Dr. Claw's nephew, Talon.
+In the 2015 series, she has become an agent-in-training, is more physically active than in previous versions, and has a rivalry (and crush) with Dr. Claw's nephew, Talon.

 For the original series, her voice was portrayed by Mona Marshall in the pilot episode, Cree Summer in the first season, and Holly Berger in the second season.
 In the commercials for KFC in Australia, she was voiced by Robyn Moore.
 Erica Horn provided her voice in Inspector Gadget Saves Christmas.
 From 2001 to 2005, she was voiced by Tegan Moss.
 Tara Strong voices her in the 2015 series.
 In the first live action film she is portrayed by Michelle Trachtenberg.
 Caitlin Wachs portrays her in the sequel.